 If you're battling to improve the air quality in your home then you can (continue) to breath a sigh of relief if you are still working from home post lockdown.

-- Best air purifier: our top 5 machines for purifying the air in your home
+- Read next: best air purifier (opens in new tab) for cleaner air in your home

 Dusty office air conditioning systems and exposure to air pollution on the daily commute are common complaints of workers in the office.
 Remote working, however, enables employees to work from the comfort of their own home and avoid the daily commute.
 And since the nights are drawing in and the central heating is switching on a little more frequently now we're into meteorological autumn, it's an unsettling fact that our homes aren’t completely free of harmful pollution levels.
 In fact, pollutants levels in our homes can be just as high as outside.